-Question One: Is the awning for providing sun shade only for a door or window or to be used for one or several people sitting underneath?
+Question One: Is the awning only for providing sun shade for a door or window, or to be used for one or several people sitting underneath?

 Consider the size requirements carefully and always try for the largest awning size possible when specifying for people sitting underneath.
 For shading a room or window the pitch may need to be greater than envisaged and a further projection required depending on the direction the room faces in relation to the sun.
 Also, for covering people sitting underneath the projection may need to be considerable and therefore the height at the back may need to be higher than envisaged and not always possible with a single storey building/extension without additional bracketry.

 Question Two: Will the awning be only used for sun protection or also when raining?

 For an awning that will be used in the rain, certain self supported awning models are definitely stronger and more suited.
 A key aspect is to have a minimum 14 degree pitch on the fabric cover (and ideally 20 degrees) which inevitably can mean quite a high fixing position for the awning cassette at the rear.
 This can be an issue with single storey buildings/extensions.Heavy bursts of rain may cause an issue with any fabric cover canopy, even with a reasonably steep pitch, and obviously stormy weather can also bring sudden high winds, which are a greater issue to self supporting fabric awnings.
 We do offer an awning with a manual winding mechanism to adjust the pitch as required on the fly.For defined rain use it might be better to look at the supported systems such as the Markilux Pergola or a fixed glass or polycarbonate roof canopy with an additional retractable fabric awning for sun protection when required.For more information on what systems are suitable for different weather conditions, click here.

 Question Three: Is there an issue with wind in the proposed area?